Freddie Freeman's historic walk-off grand slam ball from the World Series to hit the auction block

 “It might be the greatest baseball moment I’ve ever witnessed,” Dodgers manager Dave Roberts said, “and I’ve witnessed some great ones.”

-The ball landed in the right-field pavilion, where it was corralled by 10-year-old Zachary Ruderman.
+The ball landed in the right-field pavilion, where it was corralled by 10-year-old Zachary Ruderman, who lives in the Venice section of Los Angeles.
 The ball rolled from the seat in front of him to his feet and he batted it to his father, Nico, who jumped on it.

 The fifth-grader had been told he was leaving school early that day to get his braces removed.
 Instead, his parents took him to Dodger Stadium.